-Nadja Wohlleben is an independent photojournalist, documentary photographer and cultural anthropologist based in Berlin.
-A careful play of documentation and artistry, Nadja’s work focuses on concepts of femininity, power and identity.
-Depicting people from diverse cultural backgrounds, she documents their stories through her imagery in an authentic, intimate and aesthetic style.
-With a keen eye for detail, Nadja’s photography brings humanity to the foreground.
+I am an independent German photojournalist, documentary photographer and cultural anthropologist based in Berlin.
+A careful play of documentation and artistry, my work focuses on concepts of femininity, power and identity, bringing humanity to the foreground.

-As an undergraduate Nadja received a scholarship to study Journalism at New York University, then went on to complete her first Master's degree in Cultural Anthropology at Humboldt University in Berlin.
-Upon realizing that photography was the ideal tool to combine her interests, she majored in Photojournalism at the University of Westminster in London, graduating with distinction in September 2013.
+As an undergraduate I received a scholarship to study Journalism at New York University, then went on to complete my first Master's degree in Cultural Anthropology at Humboldt University in Berlin.
+Upon realising that photography was the ideal tool to combine my interests, I majored in Photojournalism at the University of Westminster in London, graduating with distinction in September 2013.

 - Video capture